 Business Relief is usually available when inheriting business assets.
 It is available at 100% for a business (or interest in a business) or for shares in an unlisted company.

 You can also get 50% business relief on the following:

 - For a listed company – shares controlling more than 50% of the voting rights

-- Where the deceased was a partner or controlled a business, and used land, buildings or machinery that they owned, if this is inherited.
+- Where the deceased was a partner or controlled a business and used land, buildings or machinery that they owned (where this is inherited)

 To get relief, the deceased would need to have owned the assets for at least 2 years before they died.

 There are many items you cannot claim business relief on, our specialist tax advisors can explain these in greater detail.

 Business Relief may also be available on a transfer of agricultural property.
 Examples of this include farmland, farm equipment or farm buildings that are not eligible for agricultural relief. (if it is eligible for Agricultural Relief, it will not be eligible for Business Relief)